11 Outer Quad Exercises & Trick To Hit Outer Thighs (Big Quad Sweep Secret)

 • Strength loss—weak quads will make other lower leg exercises much harder to perform including squats, lunges and movements that involve pushing with legs more challenging.

 • Muscle imbalances—weaker quads that are not able to function at their intended capacity will result in other muscles compensating to extend the knees.
 This will result in an overall dysfunction and in many cases simple tasks such as climbing stairs, sitting down, standing up and walking become impaired.
-Pain could set in which could lead to muscle inhibition (improper or restricted function).16
+Pain could set in which could lead to muscle inhibition (improper or restricted function).25

-Quad Focused Leg Day Workout Routine
+Quadriceps-Focused Leg Day Workout Routine

 This leg day workout routine, similar to a 6 day workout routine plan, is designed to have the heavy rep ranges proceed the lighter rep ranges because of the training fatigue that results from both forms of training.